AoC Gold Award winners 2004

 Studied A levels at Richard Huish College

 Andy won his Award for managing the England Rugby Team.
-He has subsequently been appointed Head Coach of the Scotland Rugby Team.
+He was subsequently appointed as Head Coach of the Scotland Rugby Team.
 After studying at the College, he progressed to higher education and then studied to become a Physical Education teacher.
 He then went on to play rugby for Bath, England and the British Lions.
 After retiring from playing rugby, he moved into coaching, working under Clive Woodward as Senior Assistant Coach where the team enjoyed success at the 2003 Rugby World Cup.

 *All photographs are copyright of Geoff Crawford